EPHESUS

 HADRIAN TEMPLE

-One of the most striking structures in Curetes Street is the Hadrian Temple.
+One of the most striking structures on Curetes Street is the Hadrian Temple.
 The facade features a relief of Tyche, the goddess of luck, and is supported by four Corinthian columns and a curved arch.
 Numerous replicas of friezes depicting the history of the city’s founding may be found inside the temple.
 The Ephesus Museum in Selçuk has the original items on exhibit.

 NYMPHAEUM OF TRAJAN